Darshan4114/django-hotel-management-system/README.md

 4. Start using the app!
 You can use the Stripe features by creating a stripe account and putting in the client id and secret environment variables.
 5. Cheers!
 Thats all there is to it

-### Thanks for using my repository, if you find any bugs, you can raise an issue.
+**Thanks for using my repository, if you find any bugs, you can raise an issue.
 If you would like to help me make it better, I will very much appreciate your PR.
-Thank you
+Thank you :)**